 Article 370: NSA Doval returns to Delhi after situation in Kashmir eases

-New Delhi, Aug 16: National Security Advisor Ajit Doval, who rushed to Kashmir a day after government revoked Article 370, returned to Delhi today.
+New Delhi, Aug 16: National Security Advisor (NSA) Ajit Doval, who rushed to Kashmir a day after the government revoked Article 370, returned to Delhi today.
 He was in Kashmir Valley for 11 days.

 During his stay in Kashmir, he interacted with different sections of the society and oversaw the security arrangements in the state.
 He had rushed to Valley to ensure smooth implementation of plans after the withdrawal of special status accorded to Jammu and Kashmir.

-A PTI report said, Doval took charge of security and development-related activities with a special focus on ensuring that there was no loss of life.
+A PTI report said Doval took charge of security and development-related activities with a special focus on ensuring that there was no loss of life.
 During his stay, the NSA took a round of Shopian, a district worst hit by terrorism, and met locals and security personnel.

 Visuals of Doval having lunch with locals, with closed shops in the backdrop, at an undisclosed locality were circulated in the media.
 He was heard saying in the video that once the new administration is set up, things will change.
 He also addressed personnel of the Jammu and Kashmir Police, CRPF and Army separately, telling them about their successes in disturbed areas and underling their importance in ensuring the safety of the country and citizens.